Contenuto principale

 Economic and Financial Document (DEF)

 The Economic and Financial Document (Documento di economia e finanza – DEF), pursuant to law n.
 39 of 7 April 2011, is submitted to Parliament no later than 10 April of each year.
 It is the main instrument for financial and economic planning, as it sets out the public finance and economic strategies for the mid-term.
 It is submitted to the Government and approved by Parliament.
-It comprises three sections and several annexes.
+It comprises different sections and several attachments.

-Economic and Financial Document (DEF 2020)
+Economic and Financial Document (DEF 2024)

 Public Finance Document Archive

-Updates to the DEF
+Updates to the Economic and Finance Document

-Update to the Economic and Financial Document 2020
+Update to the Economic and Financial Document 2023

 The Draft Budgetary Plan (DPB)